From Neurasthenia to Shadowbanning

 How Diverse Embodied Experiences are Rendered Invisible Under the Guise of “Protecting The Public From Harm”

-After sharing with you yesterday about the history of neurasthenia, an outdated mental health diagnosis, as it intersects with art history, I thought perhaps you might be interested in something I wrote last semester for a Visual and Critical Studies class that relates to this topic.
+I’ve shared with you the history of neurasthenia, an outdated mental health diagnosis, as it intersects with art history, so I thought perhaps you might be interested in something I wrote last semester for a Visual and Critical Studies class that relates to this topic.
 I’ve removed some of the most academic stuff (like the literature review) but kept the rest as I wrote it, even though it doesn’t quite come to a conclusion.
 My intention was to expand this into a thesis, but then I decided that this wasn’t the topic that I wanted to pursue after all, switching instead to writing about craftivism which is more where my heart is, but I do think there’s something to be explored further here …

 Abstract